yanliu1111/youtube-rag/README.md

                                     embedding = embeddings)
 ```

-## 💖 Conclusion, this is good tutorial for star learnning Langchain whisper, audio transcription, and RAG.
-I enjoy it.
+## 💖 Conclusion, this is good tutorial for start learnning Langchain whisper, audio transcription, and RAG.
+I recommend it.